Digital media player: Use for illegal streaming

 Following a lawsuit by Dish Network against TVAddons, a website that offered streaming add-ons that were often used with Kodi and on such devices, in June 2017, the group shut down its add-ons and website.
-A technology analyst speculated that the service could eventually re-appear under a different name in the future, as have torrent trackers.
+A technology analyst speculated that the service could eventually reappear under a different name in the future, as have torrent trackers.
 In June, the service's operator was also sued by the Bell/Rogers/Videotron consortium for inducing copyright infringement.

 In June 2017, Televisa was granted a court order banning the sale of all Roku products in Mexico, as it was alleged that third parties had been operating subscription television services for the devices that contain unlicensed content.
 The content is streamed through unofficial apps that are added to the devices through hacking.
 Roku objected to the allegations, stating that these services were not certified by the company or part of its official Channels platform, whose terms of service require that they have rights to stream the content that they offer.
 Roku also stated that it actively cooperates with reports of channels that infringe copyrights.
 The ruling was overturned in October 2018 after Roku took additional steps to remove channels with unauthorized content from the platform.

 In May 2018, the Federal Communications Commission sent letters to the CEOs of Amazon.com and eBay, asking for their help in removing such devices from their marketplaces.
 The letter cited malware risks, fraudulent use of FCC certification marks, and how their distribution through major online marketplaces may incorrectly suggest that they are legal and legitimate products.

 In Saudi Arabia, the practice of using digital media players for pirated television content first became popular during the Qatar diplomatic crisis, after Qatari pay television network beIN Sports was banned from doing business in the country.
 The pirate subscription television service BeoutQ operated a satellite television service featuring repackaged versions of the beIN Sports channels, but its Android-based satellite boxes also included a pre-loaded app store offering apps for multiple streaming and subscription services dealing primarily in copyrighted media.

+In the United States, resellers sell Chinese-made Android TV IPTV set-top boxes under the brands SuperBox and vSeeBox.